Hello, My Name Is Failure

 What’s the point of this long-winded post?

-I was had a lot to lose.
+I had a lot to lose.
 I was scared of losing everything and so I held on tight, maybe too tight.
 I have felt loss and desperation.
 I have felt numb to anything remotely positive for fear of losing that too.
 I have felt incredibly hollow and alone.
-I knew that the continuous challenges that I had faced (in such a short amount of time) was something that I need to go through.
+I knew that the continuous challenges that I had faced (in such a short amount of time) was something that I needed to go through.

-Coming to terms with that has brought me a strange calm and joy and I finally feel like I’m being picked back up.
+Coming to terms with that has brought me a strange calm and joy.
+I finally feel like I’m being picked back up.
 I had fallen to a mould that was supposed to keep my emotionally and mentally safe, and it failed.
-There is nothing left to do except be myself and honest with myself and others.
+There is nothing left to do except be myself and be honest with myself and others.
 Now that I feel this rebirth, I’ve learned to enjoy my work and life again.
 I’ve learned to remind myself that while things take time, I don’t need to rush it.
 Let things fall as they may.
 I would have never learned this had I not failed.
 I’m excited to reintroduce myself to the world.

 And as cheesy as it sounds, this is the truthiest of truths that I’ve experienced….